 I don’t know about you, but if I eat too closely to the time when I go to sleep, I have very vivid nightmares.
 Before I give a presentation and share my thoughts with others, my stomach does somersaults and the butterflies come out.
+Before a job interview?
+Forget it, my stomach is incredibly hard to deal with.
 Doctors are prescribing anti depressants for stomach and gastrointestinal issues.
 Clearly the mind and the stomach have some sort of connection, but what is it?
 Why does it exist?
 And what does this mean for Autism?

 When we’re not much more than an expected baby, and our different body systems are forming, our stomachs and our brains develop from the same clump of tissue.
 One section becomes the central nervous system, and the other becomes the enteric nervous system that controls the gastrointestinal system.
 It can be thought of a similar instance as when twins are born, and as they grow older, some report being affected by situations that the other is going through.

 The brain and stomach are connected by the vagus nerve.
 So, not only is there a “twin-like” relation, there is an actual physical connection between the brain and the gut.
 It is also important to note that one half of all of our nerve cells are located in the gut.

 The stomach itself has it’s own brain, also known as the enteric system, which is located in the lining of the esophogus, intestine, and colon.
 Containing neurons and neurotransmitters, the enteric system is often firing messages to support cells.
 No wonder people trust their guts!
 It has it’s own brain afterall.

 Many dieticians often recommend people eat slowly so that the stomach has a chance to tell the brain that it’s full.
 Otherwise, you run the risk of over stuffing your stomach and causing indigestion.